 - Green leafy vegetables (think of spinach, broccoli, cabbage and brussel sprouts)

 - Some fruits, especially oranges

-Many foods now have folic acid added to them as they are made so these can be a good option for you too.
+Many foods now have folic acid added to them so these can be a good option for you too.
 They include:

 - Many brands of breakfast cereal